 Legal action against the City under the California Voting Rights Act (CVRA) has been threatened, if the City does not begin the process of transitioning from at-large to district-based elections.
-Recently in February, 2019 the City of Santa Monica was the latest public entity to have a court find it in violation of the CVRA and judicially order a switch to district-based elections.
+In February, 2019 the City of Santa Monica was the latest public entity to have a court find it in violation of the CVRA and judicially order a switch to district-based elections.

-Government Code Section 34886 allows the City to, by ordinance, change from at-large elections for the City Council to district-based elections.
+Government Code section 34886 allows the City to, by ordinance, change from at-large elections for the City Council to district-based elections.
 The City could establish four districts for election of members of the City Council, with the Mayor continuing to be elected at-large by all the voters in the City.

-The Elections Code lays out several requirements, including at least four public hearings, which the City must satisfy prior to adopting an ordinance formally transitioning to district-based elections.
+The Elections Code lays out several requirements, including at least four public hearings, which the City must satisfy prior to adopting an ordinance formally transitioning to districtbased elections.
+In the main body of this staff report at Section E(5) below a tentative timeline of "no later then" dates is provided for adoption of district based elections.
 A first step in moving the City to district-based elections is consultation with a demographer to assist the City with establishing both the data necessary to complete the process as well as a timetable for meeting state and federal requirements for the transition.
-Pursuant to Carson Municipal Code Section 2611(c), and previous Council direction, staff has obtained bids and has selected demographer Compass Demographics, Inc. to assist the City with this process for a contract sum of \$23,500, which is within the signing authority of the City Manager.
+Pursuant to Carson Municipal Code section 2611(c), and previous council direction, staff has obtained bids and has selected demographer Compass Demographics, Inc. to assist the City with this process for a contract sum of \$23,500, which is within the signing authority of the City Manager.